anccduarte/SIB/README.md

 # SIB

 ## Curricular Unit
-SIB - Intelligent Systems for Bioinformatics
+SIB - Intelligent Systems for Bioinformatics<br>
 Masters in Bioinformatics, University of Minho (2022-2023)